Democratic National Convention postponed to August due to coronavirus concerns

 But Biden added that “we ought to be able to do what we were able to do in the middle of the Civil War all the way through to World War II: have Democratic and Republican conventions, and primaries, and elections, and still have public safety.
 And we're able to do both.
 But the fact is that it may have to be different."

-Moving the Democratic convention to August - which was under consideration for weeks by top Democratic party officials - became easier to do after the International Olympic Committee last week postponed the 2020 Summer Games in Tokyo – which were originally scheduled for July 24 to August 9.
+Moving the Democratic convention to August -- which was under consideration for weeks by top Democratic Party officials -- became easier to do after the International Olympic Committee last week postponed the 2020 Summer Games in Tokyo.
+They originally were scheduled for July 24-Aug.
+9.